 People don’t always know what to do with watercress, but this cruciferous veggie packs a serious punch.
 Watercress is a white crunchy veggie that has a mild flavor.

 Prep tip: Watercress is an easy, toss-into-anything kind of veggie, she says.
 Add it to salads or a stir fry, pairs well in Asian cuisine, or place it on top of a beautiful piece of wild fish.

 Cucumbers are a good source of vitamin K, potassium, pantothenic acid, phosphorus, copper and manganese.

 “Raw veggies are also great with Greek yogurt dip or hummus — anytime and anywhere,” says Zumpano.
-“Eating veggies raw maximizes the nutrition and the crunch, and minimizes the prep work.”
+“Eating veggies raw maximizes the nutrition and crunch and minimizes the prep work.”